DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 accompanying costs, the most significant findings related to infrastructure and hardware.
-As discussed in Chapter 2, most of the community members had opted for desktops, which they perceived as easier to manage, both in terms of the replacement of parts and ensuring that the computers were not taken out of the community.
+As discussed in Chapter 2, most of the community members had opted for desktops, which they perceived as easier to manage, both for the replacement of parts and for ensuring that the computers were not taken out of the community.
 A family that is moving house and wants to retain the use of the computer for internet access must thus relocate the computer and associated accessories to a